edermartioli/exoplanet-atmosphere/README.md

 - spirou_export_1D_spectrum.py:
 - spiroulib.py:

-Disk space needed is as follows: [...] for the content of this GitHub page, [...] for the full scale library, 4.3 Gb for the opacity files in c-k mode, and 240 Gb for the opacity files in lbl mode.
+Disk space needed is as follows: 140.0 Mb for the content of this GitHub page, [...] for the full scale library, 4.3 Gb for the opacity files in c-k mode, and 240 Gb for the opacity files in lbl mode.
 Opacity files and installation of `petitRADTRANS` are available at https://petitradtrans.readthedocs.io/en/latest/.

 Note that the full scale library `exoatmos_lib` as it is defined in exoatmos_params_full-lib.py takes around 8 hours to run per molecule.